-- If anything goes wrong during, or as a result of, the works involved in a project (injury, engineering failure, inaccurate/poor data, fatality etc), competence of all those involved will be questioned by either HSE, the police or a judge. - If Employers or Clients cannot prove that the people employed to carry out work are competent carry out the job, they now become liable. - Failure to demonstrate this fundamental requirement can result in a personal prosecution to the worker, the employer or both together.
-With potential unlimited fines and maximum custodial sentences available to the most severe of breaches, protection against the direct and indirect implications is paramount. - The BDA Audit offers a third party, independent assurance to assist demonstration of legal obligations and compliance with industry standards, guidance and good practice. - The BDA Audit is the only competence scheme which enables clients, consultants and contractors to comply with BS 22475 Parts 2 and 3.
+- If anything goes wrong during, or as a result of, the works involved in a project (injury, engineering failure, inaccurate/poor data, fatality etc), competence of all those involved can be questioned by either HSE, the police or a judge. - If Employers or Clients cannot prove that the people employed to carry out work are competent to carry out the job, they now become culpable in any suspected Breach of Legislation. - Failure to demonstrate this fundamental requirement can result in a personal prosecution to the worker, the employer or both together.
+With potential unlimited fines and custodial sentences available for inditable breaches, protection against the direct and indirect implications is paramount. - The BDA Audit offers a third party, independent assurance to assist demonstration of legal obligations and compliance with industry standards, guidance and good practice. - The BDA Audit is the only competence scheme which enables clients, consultants and contractors to comply with BS 22475 Parts 2 and 3.